 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 The emphasis of fund financial statements is on major governmental funds.
+The Town has no proprietary or fiduciary funds to report.

 The Town reports the following major governmental fund: